Global Mobile Suppliers Association: GAMBoD

 The GSA analyser for mobile broadband data (GAMBoD) is a search and analysis tool developed by GSA to enable searches of mobile devices and new global data on mobile broadband networks, technologies and spectrum (NTS), mobile chipsets, Mobile Operators, Fixed Wireless devices, and Private Mobile Networks.
 The Devices database can be searched by supplier, form factor, features, peak downlink and uplink speeds, and operating frequency.
 The NTS database can be searched by mobile broadband (MBB) technology, feature, UE category, downlink speed, spectrum bands used and can be segmented by region.

 Special Interest Groups and Forums

 In 2021 GSA established the 4G-5G Fixed Wireless Access Forum to promote this segment of the mobile industry.
 The forum has over 50 Members and Observers and produces ecosystem reports and bi-annual plenaries to showcase Fixed Wireless (FWA) deployments.

-The Private Mobile Networks (PMN) Special Interest Group (SIG) has been established to track and report on deployments of non-public mobile networks, in enterprises and industries.
+The Private Mobile Networks (PMN) Special Interest Group (SIG) was established in 2022 to track and report on deployments of non-public mobile networks, in enterprises and industries.
+In 2025, GSA launched a 5G RedCap working group.